DhirajBhakta/reflections/PERMANENT_NOTES/design patterns.md

 #### Singleton Pattern
 _Create only **ONE** object of a class_
-_Noone should be able to call the constructor!_
+_No-one should be able to call the constructor!_
 _Eager Initialization_
 - Static object of the class = object of the same class.
 The Singleton
-- Return that object everytime someone asks for a object
+- Return that object every-time someone asks for a object
 > expose a `.getInstance()` method

 ** Private Static Field to hold the singleton